Mohammad-Dudin13/Eve-AI-Assistant/README.md

 * Weather information: Users can request weather details for specified cities, which Eve retrieves using relevant APIs.
 * Complex tasks: For advanced tasks like writing poems, emails, and coding, Eve utilizes OpenAI's API (user key required).
 ## Installation and Running
-Follow these steps to install and run Eve (Using Terminal):
+To execute the program, ensure that Python 3.10 or a higher version is installed on your system.
+Please follow the steps below to install and run Eve via the Terminal:
 1. Clone the repository:
 ```terminal
 git clone https://github.com/Xecutioner13/Eve-AI-Assistant